 St. Petersburg, Russia

-St. Petersburg, laying on banks of the Neva River, is one of the most beautiful cities in Russia, and even in the whole of Europe.
+St. Petersburg, laying on the banks of the Neva River, is one of the most beautiful cities in Russia, and even in the whole of Europe.
 This city is both historic and contemporary, and you will love both sides for sure.

 The city’s landmarks and canals are just stunning — there’s just so many things to see.
 You have to visit the Hermitage museum, it’s palaces and gardens — you will feel a little bit like a royal.
 The Hermitage museum has one of the best art collections in the world, with more than three million items.
 The museum occupies six buildings along the Neva River, the leading structure being the astonishing baroque, blue-and-white Winter Palace.